'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 "They hated journalists," Marai recalled in a 2016 essay, "so I was always very discreet — I always made sure to put on the traditional shalwar kameez outfit when going outside and I took pictures with a small camera that I hid in a scarf wrapped around my hand."
 The Taliban forbade photography of any living being, making photojournalism particularly risky, but Marai managed to shoot images showing grim scenes of daily life, including public amputations of suspected thieves' limbs and women lining up for bread.

-In the years that followed, Marai chronicled his country's turmoil, its progress, and at times, the deaths of friends and colleagues — fellow journalists who lost their lives in Afghanistan's violence.
+In the years that followed, Marai chronicled his country's turmoil, its progress and, at times, the deaths of friends and colleagues — fellow journalists who lost their lives in Afghanistan's violence.
 "Yet through it all he remained known for his humor, his love for his children — often bringing his sons to the bureau to visit colleagues — and his enthusiastic efforts to bring down office tension with games of ping pong or volleyball," AFP reports.
 Marai was a father of six, including an infant daughter born in April.

 In 2016, 15 years after the Taliban fell, "There is no more hope," he wrote.
 He explained his worries and uncertainty about the future: "Life seems to be even more difficult than under the Taliban because of the insecurity.
 I don't dare to take my children for a walk. ...
 I have never felt life to have so little prospects and I don't see a way out.
 It's a time of anxiety."